mixxxdj/mixxx/source/chapters/library.rst

   Select the playlist you would like to duplicate, choose :guilabel:`Duplicate Playlist`, name the new playlist and click :guilabel:`OK`.
 * **Lock**: |ic_lib_locked| This icon indicates a locked playlist.
-If a playlist is locked, you can not add tracks, rename or delete the playlist.Choose :guilabel:`Unlock` from the context menu to revert the current state.
+If a playlist is locked, you can not add tracks, rename or delete the playlist.
+Choose :guilabel:`Unlock` from the context menu to revert the current state.
 * **Remove**: Removes a unlocked playlist.
 Tracks in the playlist are still available in the library for later use.